homma/docs/lem/issues-02s.md

 ## Details

-When the following program is executed inside Lem on macOS, it takes additional one second before it returns.
+When the following program is executed inside of Lem on macOS, it takes additional one second before it returns.

 ```lisp
 (time (uiop:run-program "date" :output :string))